No video selected.

-A product will remain fresh and of good quality right up to its Best-before date (and sometimes beyond) if it is properly stored, both at home and at the supermarket.
+A product will remain fresh and of good quality right up to its Best-before date (and often beyond) if it is properly stored, both at the supermarket and once home.

 The food is not spoiled immediately after the date and can still be sold if in good condition.

 A Best-before date is used on foods like: